pauleveritt/kotlin_for_python/docs/classes/index.rst

     Python's ``__init__`` is called a constructor, but as its name implies, it is actually an initializer.
 The ``__new__`` method is the factory.

+8) Kotlin does some magic behind-the-scenes creation of Java classes named from the file name, because Java needs classes